ipfs-inactive/docs/content/guides/examples/websites.md

 $ nslookup gateway.ipfs.io
 ```
 1. Note the IP addresses returned.
-2. Create an A record for each IPv4 address (e.g `209.94.90.1` for ipfs.io).
+2. Create an A record for each IPv4 address (e.g. `209.94.90.1` for ipfs.io).
-3. Create an AAAA record for each IPv6 address (e.g use `2602:fea2:2::1` for ipfs.io).
+3. Create an AAAA record for each IPv6 address (e.g. use `2602:fea2:2::1` for ipfs.io).

-Note: The ipfs.io gateway IP addresses wont change, so you can set them and forget them.
+Note: The ipfs.io gateway IP addresses won't change, so you can set them and forget them.
 If you use a custom gateway where you don't control the IP address and they could change you may need to re-check them periodically and update your DNS records if they do.

 Visitors' browsers will send `your.domain` in the Host header of their requests.
 The ipfs gateway will recognize `your.domain`, look up the value of the DNS TXT for your domain,